 For my post-doctoral research (2013-2017) I joined the Center for Computational Biology at the Johns Hopkins University School of Medicine.
 I developed several software systems, most notably a new spliced aligner, HISAT.
 HISAT performs dramatically faster than competing methods, with equal or better alignment accuracy and low memory requirements.
-I am also a graduate of New England BioLabs’ annual two-week Molecular Biology Summer Workshop (2016), principally covering cloning, gene expression, Quantitative RT-PCR, RNA interference, CRISPR/Cas9, and DNA fingerprinting, and have since worked in the wet-lab of Prof. Taekjip Ha.
+I am also a graduate of New England BioLabs’ annual two-week Molecular Biology Summer Workshop (2016), principally covering cloning, gene expression, Quantitative RT-PCR, RNA interference, CRISPR/Cas9, and DNA fingerprinting, and had since worked in the wet-lab of Prof. Taekjip Ha.

 I completed my Ph.D.
 (May 2013) in the Department of Computer Science at the University of Maryland, College Park, where I joined the research group led by Dr. Steven Salzberg in the Center for Computational Biology and Bioinformatics.
 During this period I deepened my knowledge of various genomic computational tools, molecular biology, and biochemistry.
 While at the Center, I became the lead developer of the TopHat2 project.
 TopHat2 is an alignment system for RNA-sequencing reads and has been the most popular spliced aligner since its first release in 2008.
 I also devised a novel algorithm, TopHat-Fusion, to discover fusion genes, which result from the breakage and re-joining of two different chromosomes, a common occurrence in some types of cancer.
 TopHat-Fusion significantly reduced false positive discovery of fusions, the biggest problem suffered by other fusion finding programs, while allowing for more sensitive detection of fusions.

-I have a B.S. in Computer Science and Engineering from Chung-Ang University, South Korea (February 2004).
 I worked for five years at a software development company in Korea (2003-2008) where I managed several project teams and worked as a lead developer for creating a variety of computer games, gaining professional-level programming skills for handling large-scale projects.
 This experience has proven essential to carrying out my work as an academic researcher.

 I enjoy staying active through marathon and swimming training (see my Sports page).
-I have so far participated in thirteen marathons including the Boston marathon, the New York City marathon, the Chicago marathon, and the Marine Corps marathon.
+I have so far participated in fourteen marathons including the Boston marathon, the New York City marathon, the Chicago marathon, and the Marine Corps marathon.
 I have also enjoyed studying different martial arts, including Taekwondo, Hapkido, and Judo.
 I have done some rollerblading too but I have since then been focusing on the marathon training.
 Besides doing research and working out, I like to explore a variety of subjects.
 I have come to appreciate that the genomics research I have been doing is best pursued with multi-disciplinary knowledge beyond computer science, such as in biology, medicine, chemistry, mathematics (statistics), and some other fields (see a list of related books I’ve read).
 There is so much out there to learn than can be studied in a human lifetime.